adam3smith/web-scraping/first-steps-r.md

+---
-# First Steps in R
+title: First Steps in R
+description: Understanding the very, very basics
+layout: default
+---

 ## What is R?
 * R is a powerful programming language mainly used for statistical analysis and other data-related tasks